NarubyRiverlione/steamboiler/memory-bank/progress.md

 ### Condenser Implementation Plan

+1.  ✅ **Implement Condenser Pressure Indicators:** Added visual indicators to the condenser readouts that show when pressure is outside the acceptable range (above 70 mBar or below 40 mBar).
-1.  **Implement Condenser Vacuum Readout:** Add a `vacuum` state variable to `CondenserTypes.ts`, update `condenserReducer.ts` to manage the `vacuum` state, and display the `vacuum` value in `CondenserReadouts.tsx`.
+2.  **Implement Condenser Vacuum Readout:** Add a `vacuum` state variable to `CondenserTypes.ts`, update `condenserReducer.ts` to manage the `vacuum` state, and display the `vacuum` value in `CondenserReadouts.tsx`.
-2.  **Implement Air Extraction Pump (CAR) Control:** Add `isAirExtractionPumpEnabled` state variable to `CondenserTypes.ts`.
+3.  **Implement Air Extraction Pump (CAR) Control:** Add `isAirExtractionPumpEnabled` state variable to `CondenserTypes.ts`.
 Add `airExtractionPumpMaxVacuum` and `airExtractionPumpTimeNeeded` constants to `src/context/const.ts`.
 Update `condenserReducer.ts` to handle actions for starting and stopping the air extraction pump.
 Add a toggle button in `CondenserControlPanel.tsx` to control the air extraction pump.
 Implement logic in `CondenserTick.ts` to gradually increase/decrease the vacuum.
-3.  **Implement Steam Jet Air Extraction (SJAE) Control:** Add `isSjaeEnabled` and `sjaeValvePosition` state variables to `CondenserTypes.ts`.
+4.  **Implement Steam Jet Air Extraction (SJAE) Control:** Add `isSjaeEnabled` and `sjaeValvePosition` state variables to `CondenserTypes.ts`.
 Update `condenserReducer.ts` to handle actions for enabling/disabling the SJAE and adjusting the valve position.
 Add a toggle button and open/close buttons in `CondenserControlPanel.tsx` to control the SJAE.
 Implement logic in `CondenserTick.ts` to automatically disable the SJAE under certain conditions and to gradually increase the vacuum when the SJAE is enabled.
-4.  **Integrate with Simulator:** The pressure calculation logic in `CondenserTick.ts` has been refactored into `condenserCalculation.ts`.
+5.  **Integrate with Simulator:** The pressure calculation logic in `CondenserTick.ts` has been refactored into `condenserCalculation.ts`.

 ## Known Issues